Danvers-Historical-Society-Give-Join-Shop

 In 1903, Joseph Hoyt moved his chalk factory from Lynn to 61 North Putnam Street in Danvers.
 He expanded the business to include the manufacture of wax school crayons, crayons for artists, for cotton and wool mills marking, and for the lumber trade, as well as making chalk of all kinds, including carpenter’s chalk.
 By the 1920s, the company made several thousand crayons each day; one machine rolled, counted, and labeled the crayons.
 In 1944, Binney & Smith, the makers of Crayola crayons, bought the Standard Crayon Factory.
 In 1965, Binney & Smith moved the crayon manufacturing business to Pennsylvania.
 That plant still makes chalk, crayons, and paints, and uses the Crayola label.

-$15.99 single crayon (includes shipping and handling) Please indicate red, yellow, or blue
+$10.99 single crayon (PLUS shipping and handling) Please indicate red, yellow, or blue

 Baby Shoe